© 2025. The Trustees of Indiana University

 "Moment of Indiana History" was a weekly two-minute radio program exploring Indiana History.
 The series was a production of WFIU Public Radio in partnership with the Indiana Public Broadcasting Stations (IPBS).

 The program began as a co-production of WFIU, Bloomington, and WBAA, West Lafayette as a module to air on IPBS radio stations.
-From 2007 to 2014, the series had been produced by WFIU for broadcast by IPBS stations as well as other entities interested in Indiana history.
+From 2007 to 2014, the series was produced by WFIU for broadcast by IPBS stations as well as other entities interested in Indiana history.
+Now being re-released every Monday, Wednesday, and Friday.

 • Gasoline propulsion claimed the day, and by 1914 the Waverley Electric car went out of production.
 Turns out, the vehicle was a century ahead of its time.